adithirgis/pollucheck/include.md

 ### File

+**What to expect from the app?**
+*A dummy dataset is loaded, so, without uploading the data keep clicking buttons to generate plots in this app.*

 **Where can we download these data sets from?**
 *The datasets can be downloaded from 3 sources - [CPCB website](https://app.cpcbccr.com/ccr/#/caaqm-dashboard-all/caaqm-landing),